WestDRI/wgpages/content/julia202202/julia-07-distributed1.md

 Julia's **Distributed** package provides multiprocessing environment to allow programs to run on multiple processors in shared or distributed memory.
 On each CPU core you start a separate Unix / MPI process, and these processes communicate via messages.
-Unlike traditionally in MPI, Julia's implementation of message passing is **one-sided**, typically with higher-level operations like calls to user functions on a remote process.
+Unlike in MPI, Julia's implementation of message passing is **one-sided**, typically with higher-level operations like calls to user functions on a remote process.

 - a **remote call** is a request by one processor to call a function on another processor; returns a **remote/future